mysociety/yournextrepresentative/docs/new-instance.md

 'Posts' to represent the structure of an election.
 A 'Post' will be something like 'Member of Parliament for Cambridge'.
-A Person who is a candidate will then have a Membership of the Post, with the role 'Candidate' as an attribute of the Membership.
+A Person who is a candidate will then have a Membership of the Post, with the role 'Candidate' as an attribute of that Membership.
 For example, here are all the posts created for the elections in Argentina, grouped by election: